Digipolitan/automatic-keyboard/README.md

 ## The Basics

-First create the outlet containing the keyboardView and the property containing your keybboard object
+First create the outlet containing the keyboardView and the property containing your keyboard object

 ```swift
 @IBOutlet var keyboardView: UIView?